Table of Contents

 Quantitative Analysis:

-3. Scope of the Behavioural Approach:
+3. Scope of the Behavioral Approach:

 Voting Behavior: